 Because of the advantage of high pressure, AeroPress also accidentally allows users to shorten the time to soak coffee.

-You do not have to worry about extracting too quickly coffee will not “release” the taste.
+You do not have to worry about extracting too quickly coffee that will not “release” the taste.

 Because as mentioned, for how long it depends on the type of coffee and the flavor you want to enjoy.